-Even though CCTV was originally implemented to improve the development of rockets, over the past six decades, it has become an increasingly important factor in security and surveillance for governments, law enforcement, schools, businesses, and even homeowners.
+Even though CCTV was originally implemented to improve the development of rockets, over the past six decades, it has become an increasingly important factor in security and surveillance for governments, law enforcement, schools, businesses and even homeowners.
 Let’s take a closer look at the many ways in which CCTV is used today.

-With ever-increasing traffic volumes in metro areas, interstates and local roads have become far more congested, and reckless driving and accidents happen more frequently than ever.
-Many cities now mount surveillance cameras above busy roadways to monitor traffic flow, watch for aggressive or reckless driving, and examine the details of crashes and vehicle wrecks.
+With ever-increasing traffic volumes in metro areas, interstates and local roads have become far more congested — and reckless driving and accidents happen more frequently than ever.
+Many cities now mount surveillance cameras above busy roadways to monitor traffic flow, watch for aggressive or reckless driving and examine the details of crashes and vehicle wrecks.

-Nowadays, it’s not unusual for homeowners to install closed circuit cameras around their homes and property to protect against trespassing, burglaries and vandalism.
+Nowadays, it’s not unusual for homeowners to install closed circuit cameras around their homes and properties, to protect against trespassing, burglaries and vandalism.
 While the cameras themselves can’t do anything to physically prevent crimes from occurring in an around the home, they’ve become very effective deterrents — a well-monitored home is far less appealing to criminals than one with no security measures in place.

 CCTV is one of the easiest ways for business owners to monitor employees and deter crimes in their establishments.
-Whether the place of business is a restaurant, office, bank or retail store, cameras placed in money-handling areas, back offices, storage rooms and sales floors can not only monitor employee access to these areas, but also help prevent theft, vandalism, and other forms of misconduct.
+Whether the place of business is a restaurant, office, bank or retail store, cameras placed in money-handling areas, back offices, storage rooms and sales floors not only monitor employee access to these areas, but also help prevent theft, vandalism and other forms of misconduct.

-Business surveillance is equally is important throughout off-hours as it is during business hours, since almost anything can happen overnight in an unoccupied facility.
+Business surveillance is equally as important throughout off-hours as it is during business hours, especially since almost anything can happen overnight in an unoccupied facility.
 Security cameras not only provide evidence of theft, but also help owners and managers keep tabs on overnight cleaning and maintenance crews, to ensure that all required tasks are being carried out.